rhodeislandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Annulment

 A Legal separation and divorce follow the same process in Rhode Island.
-However, in a legal separation, both parties receive a court order that legalises their separation but a final decree of divorce is not obtained.
-A final decree of divorce is only obtained in a divorce case and it implies that the bond of marriage is broken and each party may remarry or start dating other people after a specified period.
+However, in a legal separation, both parties receive a court order that legalises their separation, but a final divorce decree is not obtained.
+A final divorce decree is only obtained in a divorce case, and it implies that the marriage bond is broken and each party may remarry or start dating other people after a specified period.
 In both legal separation and divorce proceedings, the court decides child custody (if there are any children) and also divides marital property and debts.

-In annulment, the court declares the marriage null and void as though it never happened.
-Usually, annulment is permitted if marriage consent was not willfully given or one of the parties is not yet an adult.
+In an annulment, the court declares the marriage null and void as though it never happened.
+Usually, annulment is permitted if the marriage consent was not willfully given or if one of the parties is not yet an adult.

 A divorce is finalized when the judge signs the final order for judgment establishing the date the marriage ends.
-The couple will also be required to submit certain documents which will be processed by the court, they include; “Decision Pending Entry of Final Judgment” and a “Final Judgment.”
+The couple is also required to submit certain documents, which the court will process.
+These include a “Decision Pending Entry of Final Judgment” and a “Final Judgment”.
 Divorce records are documented in the court’s records management office or the office of the Clerk of Family Court.

-Typically, a divorce takes 30 to 90 days to be finalized, depending on the caseload of the court and the availability of the judge to sign the final Judgement of Divorce.
+Typically, a divorce takes 30 to 90 days to finalize, depending on the court's caseload and the judge's availability to sign the final Judgment of Divorce.

 Are Divorce Records Public in Rhode Island?

-Divorce records are only available to eligible in Rhode Island, they are classified as court records and this makes them accessible.
+Divorce records are only available to eligible people in Rhode Island.
+They are classified as court records, which makes them accessible.
 The Rhode Island Access to Public Records Act (APRA) authorizes eligible persons to obtain divorce records, although certain confidential information may not be disclosed.

 The details of the divorce proceedings of all divorce cases are documented and maintained at the court’s management office by the Clerk of Family Court.
-The divorce case information as with other court case information may be obtained by eligible persons at the county where the divorce was finalized.
+As with other court case information, divorce case information may be obtained by eligible persons in the county where the divorce was finalized.
 However, sealed divorce records are not accessible.

 What are the types of Divorce Records available in Rhode Island?

-The divorce records available in Rhode Island include divorce certificates and divorce decrees.
-Divorce court case files are also available in Rhode Island, they include information on the divorce case.
+Rhode Island offers divorce records, including certificates and decrees.
+Divorce court case files, which include information on the divorce case, are also available.

-Generally, a divorce record may either be in the form of an informational copy or a certified copy.
-Informational copies of divorce records are available to the general public, but it does not carry detailed information on the divorce.
-Certified copies contain comprehensive information on divorce proceedings but can only be obtained by the actual parties involved in the divorce and other authorized individuals.
-It can also be used as a legal document.
+Generally, a divorce record may be an informational or certified copy.
+Informational copies are available to the general public but do not contain detailed information on the divorce.
+Certified copies contain comprehensive information on divorce proceedings but are generally only accessible to the parties involved and other authorized individuals.
+Such records may be used as a legal document.

-A divorce decree is a certified court document that contains the final Judgement of Divorce which is signed by a judge, thereby authorizing a divorce.
-It provides a comprehensive summary of the verdict of the judge, as regards the financial responsibilities, child support, division of assets and debts, child custody, and alimony.
+A divorce decree is a certified court document that contains the final Judgment of Divorce, which is signed by a judge, thereby authorizing a divorce.
+It provides a comprehensive summary of the judge's verdict regarding financial responsibilities, child support, division of assets and debts, child custody, and alimony.
 Divorce decrees are available to the separated couple and the attorneys involved in the divorce process.
-They are preserved by the Clerk of Family Court in the county where the divorce was filed.
+The Clerk of Family Court preserves them in the county where the divorce was filed.

 A divorce certificate is a face sheet document showing limited information on the divorce action.
 It is an informational copy because it does not carry details of divorce proceedings and information on how the divorce was finalized.
 The information found on a divorce certificate includes; the names of each divorced party, filing date, the county where the divorce was filed, and the court case number.